 Acupuncture and dry needling are also commonly used to relieve patients from excruciating pain.

 How physiotherapy has changed lives

 For a patient suffering from strokes and paralysis

 This is an inspirational case of how a patient who suffered from a major stroke and paralysis got rid of the problem without even leaving traces of it.
 The patient, who lived with paralysis for over a year, walks without any support today and, for this, he gives all the credit to his physiotherapist.
 Through physical therapy’s strict treatment procedures that involved exercises and therapies in various forms, the patient was completely cured of the ailment.
 After his speedy recovery, he feels that there is no giving up because our bodies are never too old, frail or damaged to the point beyond repair.

 For a patient suffering from Ehlers-Danlos syndrome

 Joyce’s condition is one that she describes to be highly painful.
 In her initial days of pain, she thought she wouldn’t ever be able to even hold a key.
 This completely altered her lifestyle.
 After years of suffering, just when she was about to give up completely, Joyce gave physical therapy a chance.
 Today, she admits, it is one of the wisest decisions that she ever made.
-Physical therapy not only cured her of the disease but also helped her in living a life that she had given up on.
+Physical therapy not only relieved her of the symptoms of this disease but also helped her in living a life that she had given up on.

 Like mentioned before, physical therapy is different for different people and the difference is merely in terms of the impact that it leaves on people’s life.
 Today, physiotherapy is not only effective in curing ailments, but it is also used to maintain a healthy lifestyle.